Chalwk77/JeriCraftDocs/docs/discord-and-repo-structure/Repo.md

 # Repository Overview

-The JeriCraft GitHub repository is organized into various directories, each serving a specific purpose.<br>
+### The JeriCraft GitHub repository is organized into various directories, each serving a specific purpose.
-Below is a detailed outline of the repository structure:
+#### Below is a detailed outline of the repository structure:

 ---

 ```